Put together by the WRI Executive Committee and Staff

 The Right to Refuse to Kill programme committee continues to be in regular contact.

-The RRTK committee currently consists of Merve Arkun (Vicdani Ret Derneği – the Association of Conscientious Objectors in Turkey), Rachel Brett (formerly Quaker United Nations Office, Geneva), Igor Seke (from Serbia, now living in Mexico), with Sergeiy Sandler (New Profile, Israel) convening the committee, and Hannah Brock and Semih Sapmaz working on the RRTK programme.
+The RRTK committee currently consists of Merve Arkun (Vicdani Ret Derneği – the Association of Conscientious Objectors in Turkey), Rachel Brett (formerly Quaker United Nations Office, Geneva), Igor Seke (from Serbia, now living in Mexico), with Sergeiy Sandler (New Profile, Israel) convening the committee, and Hannah Brock and Semih Sapmaz.
 The committee usually meet via conference call every four-to-six weeks, and in person once a year.

 Having reapplied to the Joseph Rowntree Charitable Trust, we have funding until April 2020.
 We seek funding for specific projects on top of this main grant.